CRS Explained: How It Affects Your Business

-How Will CRS Affect Your Business
+How Will CRS Affect Your Business?

-This does not mean that legitimate companies and individuals will lose the advantages being offered by the UAE in terms of quality of life and zero tax structures presently enjoyed, it means that there are matters and changes that need to be considered to ensure that whilst being compliant you remain at zero tax or as close to it as possible.
+This does not mean that legitimate companies and individuals will lose the advantages being offered by the UAE in terms of quality of life and zero tax structures presently enjoyed; however, it means that there are matters and changes that need to be considered to ensure that whilst being compliant, you remain at zero tax or as close to it as possible.

 Does the CRS Include My Business?